What documents should I send with my I-751 Petition?

 Deeds or Mortgages in both names showing joint ownership

-Copies of Driver’s Licenses/Identity Cards showing same residence.
+Copies of Driver’s Licenses/Identity Cards showing the same residence.

 Proof of joint trips or vacations.